[Faculty Handbook Category #1]

 1. Charge to the Committee

-The Responsible Institutional Officer will define the subject matter of the investigation in a written charge to the committee that describes the allegations and related issues identified during the inquiry, defines research misconduct, and identifies the name of the respondent.
+The RIO will define the subject matter of the investigation in a written charge to the committee that describes the allegations and related issues identified during the inquiry, defines research misconduct, and identifies the name of the respondent.
 The charge will state that the committee is to use diligent efforts to ensure that the investigation is thorough and sufficiently documented, and will evaluate all of the research records and evidence relevant to reaching a decision on the merits of the allegations.
 The committee will also be charged to pursue diligently all significant issues and leads relevant to the investigation and continue the investigation to completion.
 In conducting its review of the evidence, the investigation committee will interview each respondent, complainant, and any other available person who has been identified as having information related to the investigation, including witnesses identified by the respondent(s).
 All witness interviews will be recorded or transcribed and the recording or transcription will be given to the witness for review and correction.

 2. The First Meeting